jsdelivrbot/The-Solar-System/README.md

 Note: Bubblin is forced over https.
 Make sure your resource provider returns a secured url for the assets you wish to add into your book.
 You can also use Github to host images of your book if you like.

 #### Tut-3
 JavaScript libraries can be flexibly [added inside a page via the `HEAD`](https://medium.com/bubblin-superbooks/head-72e72d772a8c).
-Or you can put them inside `BODY`of your HTML that gets added to the ifrane.
+Or you can put them inside `BODY`of your HTML too.
 Whatever works for you!

 Note you can also use serve code into your book via [Github with proper CONTENT-TYPE headers](https://rawgit.com/).
+This is particularly useful if you want the sourcecode of your book to be available to the community.

 ## The Project
-This is how things work on a Superbook:

-Each page of the book is an iframe (a full bleed webpage) that may or may not have all of following resources:
+Each page of the book is an `iframe` (a full bleed webpage) that may or may not have something on all of the following FIVE resources:

 * HEAD